-A statement that indicates the Wastewater Discharge Permit issuance date, expiration date and effective date;
+A statement that indicates the Wastewater Discharge Permit issuance date, expiration date and effective date.

-A statement that the Wastewater Discharge Permit is nontransferable;
+A statement that the Wastewater Discharge Permit is nontransferable.

-Effluent limits, including Best Management Practices, based on applicable Wastewater Pretreatment Standards;
+Effluent limits, including Best Management Practices, based on applicable Wastewater Pretreatment Standards.

 Self-monitoring, sampling, reporting, notification, and record-keeping requirements.
-These requirements shall include an identification of pollutants (or BMP) to be monitored, sampling location, sampling frequency, an sample type based on Federal, State and local law;
+These requirements shall include an identification of pollutants (or BMP) to be monitored, sampling location, sampling frequency, and sample type based on the District’s Pretreatment Program, this Ordinance, and Federal, State, and local law.

-Requirements to control accidental discharge, if determined by the General Manager to be necessary.
+Requirements to control accidental discharge, if determined by the District Manager to be necessary.

 Individual Wastewater Discharge Permits and general permits shall contain:

-Limits on the average and/or maximum rate of discharge, time of discharge, and/or requirements for flow regulation and equalization;
+Limits on the average and/or maximum rate of discharge, time of discharge, and/or requirements for flow regulation and equalization.

-Requirements for the installation of pretreatment technology, pollution control, or construction of appropriate containment device, designed to reduce, eliminate or prevent the introduction of pollutants into the treatment works;
+Requirements for the installation of pretreatment technology, pollution control, or construction of appropriate containment device, designed to reduce, eliminate or prevent the introduction of pollutants into the District infrastructure and/or POTW.

-Requirements for the development and implementation of spill control plans or other special conditions including management practices necessary to adequately prevent accidental, unanticipated, or non-routing discharges;
+Requirements for the development and implementation of spill control plans or other special conditions including management practices necessary to adequately prevent accidental, unanticipated, or non-routing discharges.

-Development and implementation of waste minimization plans to reduce the amount of pollutants discharged to the POTW;
+Development and implementation of waste minimization plans to reduce the number of pollutants discharged to the District infrastructure and/or POTW.

-The unit charge or schedule of user charges and fees for the management of the wastewater discharged to the POTW;
+The unit charge or schedule of user charges and fees for the management of the wastewater discharged to the District infrastructure and/or POTW.

-Requirements for installation and maintenance of inspection and sampling facilities and equipment, including flow measurement devices;
+Requirements for installation and maintenance of inspection and sampling facilities and equipment, including flow measurement devices.

-A statement that compliance with the individual Wastewater Discharge Permit or the general permit does not relieve the permittee of responsibility for compliance with all applicable Federal and State Wastewater Pretreatment Standards, including those which become effective during the term of the individual Wastewater Discharge Permit or the general permit; and
+A statement that compliance with the individual Wastewater Discharge Permit or the general permit does not relieve the permittee of responsibility for compliance with the District’s Pretreatment Program, this Ordinance, and all applicable Federal and State Wastewater Pretreatment Standards, including those which become effective during the term of the individual Wastewater Discharge Permit or the general permit; and

-Other conditions as deemed appropriate by the General Manager to ensure compliance with this ordinance, and State and Federal laws, rules, and regulations.
+Other conditions as deemed appropriate by the District Manager to ensure compliance with the District’s Pretreatment Program, this Ordinance, and State and Federal laws, rules, and regulations.

 SEC.
 8.11.06.
 Permit Modification.

-The General Manager may modify an individual Wastewater Discharge Permit for good cause, including but not limited to, the following reasons:
+The District Manager may modify an individual Wastewater Discharge Permit for good cause, including but not limited to, the following reasons:

-To incorporate any new or revised Federal, State, or local Wastewater Pretreatment Standards or Requirements;
+To incorporate any new or revised Federal, State, or local Wastewater Pretreatment Standards or Requirements.

-To address significant alternations or additions to the user’s operation, processes, or wastewater volume or character since the time of the individual Wastewater Discharge Permit issuance;
+To address significant alternations or additions to the user’s operation, processes, or wastewater volume or character since the time of the individual Wastewater Discharge Permit issuance.

-A change in the POTW that requires either a temporary or permanent reduction or elimination of the authorized discharge;
+A change in the District infrastructure and/or POTW that requires either a temporary or permanent reduction or elimination of the authorized discharge.

-Information indicating that the permitted discharge poses a threat to the District’s POTW, District personnel, or the receiving waters;
+Information indicating that the permitted discharge poses a threat to the District infrastructure and/or POTW, District personnel, or the receiving waters.

-Violation of any terms and/or conditions of the individual Wastewater Discharge Permit;
+Violation of any terms and/or conditions of the individual Wastewater Discharge Permit.

-Misrepresentations or failure to fully disclose all relevant facts in the Wastewater Discharge Permit application or in an required reporting;
+Misrepresentations or failure to fully disclose all relevant facts in the Wastewater Discharge Permit application or in any required reporting.

-Revision of or a grant of variance from Categorical Wastewater Pretreatment Standards.
+Revision of or a grant of variance from Federal or State Categorical Wastewater Pretreatment Standards.

 SEC.
 8.11.07.
 Individual Wastewater Discharge Permit and General Permit Revocation.
-The General Manager may revoke an individual Wastewater Discharge Permit or coverage under a general permit for good cause, including, but not limited to, the following reasons:
+The District Manager may revoke an individual Wastewater Discharge Permit or coverage under a general permit for good cause, including, but not limited to, the following reasons:

-Failure to notify the General Manager of significant changes to the wastewater prior to the changed discharge;
+Failure to notify the District Manager of significant changes to the wastewater prior to the changed discharge.

-Misrepresentation or failure to fully disclose all relevant facts in the Wastewater Discharge Permit application;
+Misrepresentation or failure to fully disclose all relevant facts in the Wastewater Discharge Permit application.

-Falsifying self-monitoring reports and certification statements;
+Falsifying self-monitoring reports and certification statements.

-Tampering with monitoring equipment;
+Tampering with District monitoring equipment.

-Refusing to allow the General Manager, or designee, timely access to the facility premises and records;
+Refusing to allow the District Manager, or authorized designee, timely access to the facility premises and records.

-Failure to meet discharge limitations;
+Failure to meet discharge limitations.